-A downloadable version of the manual can be got by clicking here.
+Download a version of the manual by clicking here.

 The phone at our office rings like crazy.
 People call us when they are under attack, whether it is by their landlord, the welfare office, or Immigration Canada.
 As well as the large protests OCAP is known for, we work vigorously to help individuals and families who are being wronged.
 We do this by combining normal channels of advocacy with direct action.
 By doing casework we are able to help 1000s of people get the benefits they are entitled to.